-The region and group number make up the two digit number used in the upload and download commands, as illustrated in Table A-1.
+The region and group number make up the two-digit number used in the upload and download commands, as illustrated above the table.
 A leading 8 invokes an upload command, to set (change) one or more parameter values.
 A leading 9 invokes a download command, to permit parameter values to be reviewed.